HaseebullahMehraban/HaseebullahMehraban/README.md

 - 👋 Hi, I’m @HaseebullahMehraban, a graduate bachelor of engineering faculty from Kabul Polytechnic Univeristy.
-  As far as my computer competecies are concerned, it comprises two parts; engineening programs like AutoCAD, 3D-Max, Revit and Web development.
+  As far as my computer competecies are concerned, it comprises two parts; engineening programs like AutoCAD, 3D-Max, Revit and Web development as HTML and CSS.
 Appeared in IELTS and
   Scored 6 bands overall in 2014.
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning Web Delelopment